Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Introduction

 \section{Introduction}

 Let $E$ be an elliptic curve over a number field $K$.
 The celebrated theorem of Mordell-Weil asserts that the set of $K$-rational points $E(K)$ is a finitely generated abelian group.
 Let $E(K)_{\text{tor}}$ denote the torsion subgroup of $E(K)$.
-Mazur \cite{Maz78} first completed the classification of all possible torsion subgroups when $K=\mathbb{Q},$ which are
+Mazur \cite{Maz78} first completed the classification of torsion subgroups that can be realized as $E(\mathbb{Q})_{\text{tor}}$ where $E$ is an elliptic curve over $\mathbb{Q}.$ These groups are:

-Subsequently, Kamienny \cite{Kam92} and Kenku-Momose \cite{KM88} determined the complete list of all the groups arising as $E(K)_{\text{tor}}$ where $E$ is an elliptic curve over any quadratic number field $K$.
+Subsequently, Kamienny \cite{Kam92} and Kenku-Momose \cite{KM88} determined the complete list of torsion subgroups arising as $E(K)_{\text{tor}}$ where $E$ is an elliptic curve over any quadratic number field $K$.
 These groups are:

-Over cubic fields, the full description of torsion subgroups has been settled only last year \cite{DEVMB21}.
-Over quartic fields, while we still do not have a complete classification, analogous to \eqref{eq:mazurgroups}, we know due to \cite{JKP06} that what torsion structures are infinitely many times occurring up to isomorphism of elliptic curves.
-Also, $17$ is the largest prime dividing the torsion subgroup over any quartic field by \cite{DKSS17}.
-As a first step toward this direction, we ask ``given an elliptic curve $E$ over any quadratic number field $K$, if $E(K)_{\text{tor}}$ has full 2-torsion, then how does $E(L)_{\text{tor}}$ relate with $E(K)_{\text{tor}}$ where $[L:K]=2$?".
+Over cubic number fields, the full description of torsion subgroups has been settled only recently \cite{DEVMB21}.
+Over quartic number fields, while we still do not have a complete classification, analogous to \eqref{eq:mazurgroups}, we know due to \cite{JKP06} that which torsion subgroups occur infinitely often up to isomorphism of elliptic curves.
+Moreover, $17$ is the largest prime dividing the order of a point over a quartic number field by \cite{DKSS17}.
+As a first step toward this direction, we ask ``given an elliptic curve $E$ over any quadratic number field $K$, if $E(K)_{\text{tor}}$ has full 2-torsion, then how does $E(L)_{\text{tor}}$ relate with $E(K)_{\text{tor}}$ where $[L:K]=2$?"
 If $E(K)_{\text{tor}} \subsetneq E(L)_{\text{tor}},$ we say that torsion grows.
+In particular, for a given elliptic curve $E$ over $K$, we know $E(L)_{\text{tor}} = E(K)_{\text{tor}}$ for all but finitely many quadratic extensions $L/K$ since there are only finitely many torsion groups that can arise over a quartic number field.
+This leads us to a more fundamental question: whether there is a good bound for the growth?
+Kwon \cite{Kwo97} showed that for an elliptic curve $E/\mathbb{Q},$ the growth of $E(\mathbb{Q})_{\text{tor}}$ upon quadratic base change is controlled by the torsion structure realizing on a quadratic twist of the original curve.
+His result can be generalized to number fields which allows us to bound $E(L)_{\text{tor}}/E(K)_{\text{tor}}$ (See Proposition \ref{mainprop1} below).
+In this note, we answer the main objective above for the set $\mathcal{S}$ of all non-cyclotomic imaginary quadratic fields with class number 1, that is $ \mathcal{S}=\{ \mathbb{Q}(\sqrt{-2}), \mathbb{Q}(\sqrt{-7}), \mathbb{Q}(\sqrt{-11}),\mathbb{Q}(\sqrt{-19}),\mathbb{Q}(\sqrt{-43}),\mathbb{Q}(\sqrt{-67}), \mathbb{Q}(\sqrt{-163})\}.$